-The Group's significant accounting policies are summarised in Note 3 of its audited consolidated financial statements for FY15.
+The Group's significant accounting policies are summarised in Note 3 of its audited consolidated financial statements for FY15 and in Note 4 of its unaudited condensed consolidated interim financial statements for 1H-2016.
 The preparation of consolidated financial statements in accordance with IFRS as issued by the IASB which requires management to select accounting policies and make estimates and judgements that may have a significant impact on the consolidated financial statements.